deepak7727/flutter-music/README.md

 ## Getting Started

-Music player applciation is for basiclly to play song from spotify api and easy to implement in flutter so its developed in fluuter
+it's application is for basically to play song from spotify api and easy to implement apis in flutter so its developed in fluuter

-developer experieince in 0.6 months
+developer experience - 0.6 months

+project started on 7-May 2024
+Project End info - 6 months (as per time have).

 - Screenutils
 - getx for state management